-According to Wikipedia, the Japan International Cooperation Agency, often abbreviated as JICA, is a governmental agency that coordinates official development assistance for the government of Japan.
-It is chartered with assisting economic and social growth in developing countries, and the promotion of international cooperation.
-JICA is responsible for establishing a wide range of initiatives that promote international cooperation between Japan and developing countries.
+The Japan International Cooperation Agency, often abbreviated as JICA, is a governmental agency that coordinates official development assistance for the government of Japan.
+It is chartered with assisting economic and social growth in developing countries.
+JICA is responsible for establishing a wide range of initiatives that promote international cooperation, especially those between Japan and neighboring developing countries.

 JICA sponsors a number of scholarships for aspiring African students who are interested in pursuing higher studies in Japan.
-The ABE Initiative, or African Business Education Initiative for Youth, is conducted by JICA (Japan International Cooperation Agency), to support young personnel who can be a “Navigator” for contributing to the development of industries in Africa.
-This program offers opportunities for young and eligible African men and women to study at Master’s courses in Japanese universities as international students and to experience internships at Japanese enterprises.
+The ABE Initiative, or African Business Education Initiative for Youth, is conducted by JICA to support young personnel who can be a “Navigator” for contributing to the development of industries in Africa.
+This program offers opportunities for young and eligible African men and women to study at Master’s programs in Japanese universities to experience interning at Japanese enterprises.

 Considering the dynamic growth of Africa as a continent, and the interest of Japanese companies in investing in Japan, in 2013, Prime Minister Shinzo Abe of Japan decided to launch the “African Business Education Initiative for Youth, which is also called the “ABE Initiative” in order to provide the African youth with the much-needed support.
 The initiative is a strategic five-year plan providing 1,000 youths in Africa with opportunities to study for a Master’s degree at Japanese universities and experience internships at Japanese companies.
 From this initiative, Prime Minister Abe aims to strengthen the public-private partnerships between Africa and Japan.

 A. Target Applicants

 Applicants from all 54 African countries are welcome to apply.
 The target participants of the program are the two following categories: